Btibert3/qst-r-bootcamp/README.md

 The code above will install all of the packages, but this will be your environment moving forward.

+### Process

+- Install from GH repo to get the base packages
+- For each module, create the folders and files manually and update, ignore the older repos -- delete all when the bootcamp is done, as the GH repo is the source of truth -- `install.R` file is really the environment, with subfolders being the modules

 ### Bizarre / Bug?

 Steps to repeat: